Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: The existence and uniqueness of a weak solution

-Our procedure below is essentially similar to the above parts: attempt to estimate $\mathcal{K}_{i}$ for $i=1,4$ to derive the uniform boundedness of $\mathcal{W}\left(t\right)$ for which we can use Gronwall's inequality, then formally make the proof of uniqueness self-contained.
-To handle this, we first state a useful inequality: for all $r\ge2$, there exists $C_{r}>0$ such that
+Essentially, our procedure below is similar to the above parts: attempt to estimate $\mathcal{K}_{i}$ for $i=1,4$ to derive the uniform boundedness of $ \mathcal{W}\left( t\right) $ for which we can use Gronwall's inequality, then the proof of uniqueness is self-contained.
+To handle this, we first state the following inequality: for all $r\geq 2$, there exists $\bar{C} _{r}>0$ such that

 It therefore leads to the fact that